NASCAR Rumble: Time trial

-In a time trial, the player has four laps to get the track and/or lap record for a track of their choice.
+In a time trial, the player has four laps to obtain the track and/or lap record.
 Track records are "official" if only four laps are run, regardless of power-up density.
-There are a maximum a five track records kept for each track, but only one lap record.
+There are a maximum of five track records kept for each track, but only one lap record.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
-Eric Bratcher of NextGen said of the game, "Don't expect an ultra-realistic racing simulation here.
+Eric Bratcher of NextGen said, "Don't expect an ultra-realistic racing simulation here.
 It's more like the NASCAR-licensed version of Road Rash.
 And it's great."

-Dan Elektro of GamePro said of the game in one review, "Yes, it's closer to Hot Wheels Turbo Racing than NASCAR 2000, but no matter.
+Dan Elektro of GamePro said, "Yes, it's closer to Hot Wheels Turbo Racing than NASCAR 2000, but no matter.
 NASCAR Rumbles silly spin on the usual stock car showdown is a wild and welcome shift into high gear."
 (Note: GamePro gave the game two 4.5/5 scores for graphics and control, and two 5/5 scores for sound and fun factor in one review.)
 In another GamePro review, however, Scary Larry said, "In the long list of impressive PlayStation racing games, NASCAR Rumble is definitely in the funny car competition."
 (Note: GamePro gave the game two 3.5/5 scores for graphics and sound, and two 4/5 scores for control and fun factor in another review.)